 Flavor: Japanese Culinary | Grade Size: 4oz | Verified Purchase

 First time to try this tea!
-This was the first time we tried this green tea and we really enjoyed the taste!
+We tried this green tea for the first time and we really enjoyed the taste!
 Have also noticed a boost in energy!
 Looking forward to using it in different ways and will purchase it again!